Error Code 13

 Defective blower motor or capacitor Uncommon ✗ Call a pro →

-Inadequate combustion air supply (flame rollout switch open) Uncommon ✗ Call a pro →
+Flame rollout switch tripped due to inadequate combustion air Uncommon ✗ Call a pro →

 Always turn off the furnace at the power switch or breaker and shut off the gas supply before beginning.
 Do not proceed if you smell gas — leave the area and call your gas company immediately.